Coastal Habitat Protection Plan

 APNEP has been a part of the CHPP Team since its inception.
 While differences in scope, geography and mission exist, implementation of APNEP’s Comprehensive Conservation and Management Plan and the North Carolina Coastal Habitat Protection Plan are complimentary.
 Submerged aquatic vegetation mapping and oyster reef research are two areas where APNEP has tackled issues that are critical to both the CCMP and the CHPP.
 APNEP’s Coastal Habitats Coordinator works closely with the three commissions and their divisions within the N.C.
 Department of Environmental Quality to ensure that both plans are implemented in a coordinated and integrated fashion.

-2016 Coastal Habitat Protection Plan
+2021 Amendment to the Coastal Habitat Protection Plan

 The Plan